chillibasket/processing-grapher/README.md

 </br>

 ## Changelog
+1. (20th July 2020) Version 1.5
+	1. Streamlined the Serial devices connection process by adding COM port and Baud rate options into sub menus on the right-hand sidebar (instead of blocking pop-ups).
+	1. Removed the duplicate serial connection code from the "Live Graph" tab, so that future improvements to the serial connection process will be easier.
 1. (19th July 2020) Version 1.4
 	1. Added scrolling support to the right-hand menu bar using the mouse scroll wheel or up/down arrow keys.
 This solves the issue where menu items could be hidden when the window size is too small.
 	1. Finished updating all code function commenting to a more consistent Doxygen-style format.
 1. (18th July 2020) Version 1.3
-	1. Added usage instructions which appear in the serial monitor on startup
+	1. Added usage instructions which appear in the serial monitor on start-up
 	1. Added the "Inconsolata" font which is used in the serial monitor
 	1. Fixed issue where serial messages which are longer than the window width would not appear.
 Now the visible portion of the text is shown, and a double arrow ">>" icon is used to show that some text is hidden.
 However, there is not any way to see that text yet, other than resizing the entire window.
 	1. Added support for "Page Up" and "Page Down" keys to quickly scroll through text in the serial monitor.